 In America, the last big reform period was after World War II.
 Yankee reformers blasted away the old system for managing blacks and they replaced it with a form of riot insurance we call the Welfare State.
 Youth culture and the sexual revolution came at the tail end of that reform period, as the ruling elite reconfigured the majority coalition that would dominate politics for the next fifty years.
 Steve Sailer’s coalition of the fringes is an entirely artificial arrangement that suits the needs of the ruling class.
 At least it used to.

 The ructions going on today in the two parties are the result of old systems no longer up to the task of meeting the challenges of the day.
 The current arrangements evolved in a bygone era.
-The Cold War is long over yet we still have a political arrangements organized around fighting the Red Menace at home and abroad.
+The Cold War is long over yet we still have a political arrangement organized around fighting the Red Menace at home and abroad.
 America’s foolish blundering into the Arab world is the result of a system looking for a new enemy.

 Reform is long overdue.

-This age is much more like the the period starting at the end of the 19th century and running into the early 20th when taking on the monsters of industry was the priority.
+This age is much more like the period starting at the end of the 19th century and running into the early 20th when taking on the monsters of industry was the priority.
 The Sherman Antitrust Act was passed in 1890.
 The Clayton Antitrust Act was passed in 1914.
 Of course, Teddy Roosevelt made his bones in trust busting at the turn of the century.
 Financial reforms followed the crash of ’29, along with additional laws like the Robinson-Patman Act to limit corporate consolidation.

 If you look at the economic reforms of that generation, the goal was to limit the power and influence of new industrial barons.
 Concentrations of wealth are the great threat to republican government so the logical response to it is to break up the large interests.
-A century ago that meant trust busting and strong limits on the economic activity of the super rich.
-It also mean laws against the sort of reckless risk taking at the root of every financial crisis.
+A century ago, that meant trust busting and strong limits on the economic activity of the super rich.
+It also means laws against the sort of reckless risk taking at the root of every financial crisis.